Did the Universe Really Start with a ‘Big Bang’ ?

 explanation for the history of the universe amongst cosmologists.
 However, in

-the past few years since data started emerging from the James Webb Space
+the period since data started emerging from the James Webb Space

-telescope (JWST) in earnest, cracks have started to appear in its support base,
+telescope (JWST) in earnest, cracks have begun to appear in its support base,

 and there is even talk of a need for a complete re-think....